 7 Great Weekend Bikepacking Rides in the Southwest

-So forget the Tour Divide for now: no need to punish yourself with days of sleep deprivation to reach a non existent podium.
+So forget about racing the Tour Divide for now: no need to punish yourself with days of sleep deprivation.
 Out of time for that multi-week adventure?
-Then just go ride your bike and spend a few nights outside.
+Then just go spend the weekend outside.
 Our advice?
 Slow down and delve deeper.
-Discover the real backcountry and find new trails.
+Discover the real backcountry.
 Pack your stove, pitch your tarp and soak up those starry nights.
 Go ride… and don’t go home.

-With this in mind, here’s seven of our favourites – across Arizona, Utah and Colorado – for your consideration this upcoming season.
+With this in mind, here’s seven of our favourites short bikepacking trips – across Arizona, Utah and Colorado – for your consideration.

 1. The Black Canyon Trail

 Mayer, AZ to Phoenix, AZ / View Route

 67 MI (108 KM) / 4,940 FT (1,506 M) climbing / 2-3 days